BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     c = 3
 ```

-It is completely unsurprising that they might assume they will get the same
+It is quite reasonable to expect the same results as from similar-looking C++ or
-results they do from C++ or Java code that looks similar.
-After doing a few
+Java code.
+After doing a few simple experiments as in
-simple experiments as in `1_like_default_values.py`, they could easily conclude
+`1_like_default_values.py`, they could easily conclude that Python does indeed
-that Python does indeed work that way.
+work that way.

 ## How Things Break